FREE Tips & Tools

 Because dementia is usually a progressive disease, the condition will worsen over time, which will mean that an individual’s capabilities for doing activities diminishes.
 Additionally, people who have dementia will handle the various stages of the disease in various ways.

 Some people will not be easily convinced that they should no longer drive, others may recognize their own limitations.
 As a result, it is the responsibility of family members and friends to decide when to intervene before a serious accident occurs.

-Conflict can be a part of family caregiving.
-Read ElderCare’s blog to learn how you can handle it.read more
+Caregiver burnout can be a real problem for family caregivers.
+Read ElderCare’s blog to learn how to avoid fatigue.read more

 The flu season is upon us.
 Read ElderCare’s blog to learn how you can prepare for flu season.read more